albandiguer/albandiguer.github.io/_posts/2022-04-10-k8s-helm-helmsman.md

 ---
 layout: post
-title: 'K8s, Helm, Helmsman'
+title: 'Kubernetes, Helm, Helmsman'
 date: 2022-04-10 18:43
 categories: [devops]
 published: true
 ---

-This is a review of a toolchain to deal with k8s as code for CI, CD and audit purpose, namely Helm and Helmsman.
+This is a review of a toolchain to deal with Kubernetes (k8s) as code for CI, CD and audit purpose, namely Helm and Helmsman.
-To demonstrate the toolchain I will deploy [Focalboard](https://www.focalboard.com/), an open source task management board (like Trello if you are familiar).
+To demonstrate the toolchain I will deploy [Focalboard](https://www.focalboard.com/), an open source task management board (like Trello).

-# K8s
+# Kubernetes

 To kick things off we want a local k8s sandbox cluster.
 I use `nix-shell` and `minikube`.
 Here is a nix-shell file to get that.